PipeWire/wireplumber/docs/rst/daemon/configuration/alsa.rst

 ------------------

-When no profile has been stored for a device and none is forced by other means, WirePlumber picks the available profile with the highest priority.
+When no profile has been stored for a device and none is forced by other means, WirePlumber picks the best available profile.
+Profiles are compared first on the number of output routes they can actually play on -- the ones that are available plus the ones whose availability is unknown -- and only then on the profile priority.

+Route availability is taken into account because a profile is reported as available when any single one of its routes is available.
+On cards whose UCM description bundles the HDMI outputs together with either the speakers or the headphones, that flag is set almost all of the time, so ranking on the priority number alone selects profiles whose analog output is not plugged in.
+Routes of unknown availability are counted as usable because built-in speakers get no jack detection and are therefore never reported as available.
+Devices that do not report which profiles their routes belong to are unaffected and are ranked on priority as before.

 The ``device.profile.priority.rules`` section allows overriding that choice by naming an explicit order of preferred profiles for matching devices.

 The rules are matched against device properties, and the ``update-props``